mrd0ll4r/kaleidoscope/README.md

 In the context of `setup()`, a bunch of special functions can be called, which are not available later:

 - `set_priority(u8 <= 20)` sets the program's priority.
+- `set_slow_mode(bool)` marks whether this program should run in slow mode.
+    The default is false (i.e., fast mode).
+    See below for more information about slow mode and program execution.
 - `add_input_alias(string)` adds an alias to the inputs.
     This resolves the alias to its address and adds the numerical address to the program's outputs.
     It is checked whether the alias exists.